adrianaguirre/spectacle/README.markdown

 - On the presentation screen visit [http://localhost:3000/#/](http://localhost:3000/#/)
 - Give an amazingly stylish presentation

-_Note: Any windows/tabs in the same browser that are running Spectacle will sync to one another, even if you don't want to use presentation mode_
+_Note: Any windows/tabs in the same browser that are running SquirmDeck will sync to one another, even if you don't want to use presentation mode_

 Check it out: